sirkotal/python-workshop/README.md

 # Introduction to Python

-For anyone who wants to spend 3 hours of their life being annoyed by me.
+Simple presentation for those who want to learn a bit of Python.